daKmoR/mpr/Visual/MultiOverlays/Docu/MultiOverlays.md

 Class: MultiOverlay {#MultiOverlay}
 =============================

-Allows you to create multiple image overlays for an image with imagemap by defining the overlay images in the title tag.
+Allows you to create multiple image overlays for an image with imagemap by defining the overlay images in the alt tag.
 All used images should have the same size.

 ### Syntax: